+'''

-mount -t nfs -o vers=3,proto=tcp,nolock \$server:/ \$mount\point
+mount -t nfs -o vers=3,proto=tcp,nolock $server:/ $mount_point

+'''

-Then the users can access HDFS as part of the local file system except that hard/symbolic link and random write are not supported in this release.
+Then the users can access HDFS as part of the local file system except that, hard/symbolic link and random write are not supported in this release.
+We do not recommend using tools like vim, for creating files on the mounted directory.
+The supported use cases for this release are file browsing, uploading, and downloading.